aburousan/azaz/Pages/Physics/papers/hernquist1987/03_treecode.md

 * If the cell is **empty**, skip it.
 * If the cell holds a **single particle**, add the ordinary pairwise force (and skip it if it is particle $i$ itself).
 * Otherwise compute $s/d$.
-If $s/d < \theta$, **accept** the cell — add one term for the whole thing and do not look inside.
+If $s/d < \theta$, **accept** the cell: add one term for the whole thing and do not look inside.
 If not, **open** it and put its eight children on the stack.

-Here is that walk, made visible.
+That walk, made visible.
 This is the same 500-particle quadtree, and the star marks the particle we are computing the force on.
 Orange boxes are cells that got swallowed whole; red dots are particles that had to be summed one by one. **Drag the slider to change $\theta$**:

 \fig{/assets/Physics/papers/hernquist1987/treewalk_theta}

+Move the slider to change $\theta$ and watch the count above the plot.
+Small $\theta$ means many small boxes and a lot of work; large $\theta$ means a few big boxes and very little work.

-Watch what happens as $\theta$ grows.
-At $\theta = 0.2$ the walk is fussy: 161 terms, and it descends nearly to individual particles even quite far away.
-At $\theta = 1.5$ it is 15 terms — one enormous box covers the whole far side of the cluster.
+At $\theta = 0.2$ the walk is fussy: 161 terms, descending nearly to individual particles even quite far away.
+At $\theta = 1.5$ it is down to 15 terms, with one enormous box covering the whole far side of the cluster.

-Also notice the *spatial pattern*: nearby particles are always handled individually, and the cells used get bigger the further away they are.
+Also notice the *spatial pattern*.
+Nearby particles are always handled individually, and the cells used get bigger the further away they are.
 The method automatically spends its effort where the force is largest and the geometry matters most.

 ## The multipole expansion

 Now the real content.
 When we "accept" a cell, what exactly do we replace it with?

 The crude answer is: a point mass at its centre of mass.
 That is the **monopole** approximation, and it is what the original Barnes-Hut paper used.
-But we can do better, and doing better is what Hernquist's paper is largely about.
-Let me derive the whole thing carefully, because this is the part sir wanted understood properly.
+We can do better, and doing better is most of what Hernquist's paper is about.
+This is the part sir wanted us to actually understand, so nothing below is skipped.

 ### The setup

 Take one cell.
 Put the origin at its **centre of mass**.
-The cell contains particles of mass $m_k$ at positions $\vec s_k$ (these are small — of order the cell size $s$).
+The cell contains particles of mass $m_k$ at positions $\vec s_k$, which are small, of order the cell size $s$.
 We want the potential at a field point $\vec d$ which is far away ($d \gg s$).
 Let $\gamma_k$ be the angle between $\vec d$ and $\vec s_k$.

 The exact potential is just the sum over particles: